aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 ### A reduced comparison

-This time the reduced `compare` function only has the following steps:
+This time the reduced `compare` function only has the following steps (we keep the step numbers from the previous section):
 - 1 - create a Pandas dataframe
 - 5 - convert the CRS using Numba
 - 6 - convert the CRS using Numba parallel